gmu04/GmuStringExtensions/README.md

-I will be keeping String extensions or String related functions in this framework project.
+String extensions and/or "string" related functions/code snippets are included in this framework.